 Add coconut milk and reduce heat to low, stirring to dissolve.
 Taste test for a balance of flavors.
 If too salty or spicy for your liking, add more coconut milk.
 If not flavorful enough, add a splash more fish sauce, or more cayenne for more spice.

 Optional Vegetables This curry marries well with a variety of vegetables.
-You can cook them right in with the chicken which I find convenient (no need for a separate vegetable dish!).
-I would recommendation chunks of potato, eggplant, okra, cauliflower, zucchini, green beans, or bell peppers.
+You can cook them right in with the chicken, which is convenient (no need for a separate vegetable dish!) or combine chunks of potato, eggplant, okra, cauliflower, zucchini, green beans, or bell peppers.
 Fresh chili is also delicious if you like it spicy.
 Feel free to experiment, adding your own choices according to taste and preference.
 Enjoy!